-Placenta accreta, one of the morbidly adherent placenta components and currently known as placenta accreta spectrum (PAS), is a condition characterized by abnormal adherence of the placenta to the uterine wall.
-This can lead to significant blood loss and may lead to high morbidity and mortality rates for the mother.
-It is a failure of placenta separation during the third stage of labor, which is thought to be high prevalence in those with previous cesarean delivery, especially with the presence of placenta previa.
-However, PAS is possible in cases of a normally-situated placenta without previous cesarean delivery.
-We reported an interesting case of a 41-year-old woman, gravida 8 para 7, admitted to the labor room for augmentation of labor, who needed emergency lower segment cesarean section.
-The incidental finding of PAS was made intraoperatively and was complicated with a hysterectomy.
-PAS in a normally situated placenta (upper segment) in a virgin abdomen that has been discovered during emergency lower segment cesarean section could cause a nightmare to the obstetrician as it leads to massive postpartum hemorrhage, ureteric injury, and high maternal morbidity and mortality.
+Placenta accreta, one of the components of morbidly adherent placenta (MAP), currently known as placenta accreta spectrum (PAS), is a condition characterized by abnormal adherence of the placenta to the uterine wall.
+This can lead to significant blood loss and may lead to high morbidity and mortality rate for the mother.
+It is a failure of placenta separation during third stage of labor which is thought to be high prevalence in those with previous caesarean delivery especially with the presence of placenta previa.
+However, PAS is possible in cases of a normally situated placenta without previous cesarean delivery.
+We reported an interesting case of a 41-year-old woman, gravida 8 para 7, admitted to the labor room for augmentation of labor, who needed emergency lower segment cesarean section (EMLSCS).
+The incidental finding of PAS was made intraoperatively and was complicated with hysterectomy.
+PAS in a normally situated placenta (upper segment) in a virgin abdomen that has been discovered during EMLSCS could cause a nightmare to the obstetrician as it leads to massive postpartum hemorrhage, ureteric injury, and high maternal morbidity and mortality.